Our Team

 Heidi Maria Lopez (she, they), is a Black, queer, first generation in the US Quiskeyana who believes in people and our power to shape our lives, heal and create new possibilities.
 Heidi Maria builds relationships that change this world so that POC, particularly poor Black people, take back what has been taken from us, (re)claim our history and shape our lives in freedom and with Love.
 She has worked in a variety of settings from youth development to higher education and city government, and has a GED as well as an MSW.
 Heidi’s current organizing is as a racial equity and liberation facilitator all over the world through gatherings that center ancestral wisdom, racial equity, healing and building community.

-Communications and Research Coordinator
+Research and Communications Coordinator

 Ysanet Batista Vargas (she/her/Ella) is a queer Black-Dominican woman, born in Harlem, NY and currently living in the Dominican Republic.
 Ysanet is a Farm School NYC alum and holds a certificate in Urban Agriculture, Permaculture Design, and Maroon Beekeeping.
 She completed her undergraduate degree at Johnson & Wales University and worked in hospitality & tourism for 10 years before transitioning to community, place and identity centered organizing.
 In 2016 she created Woke Foods, a worker cooperative focused on offering Dominican and other Afro-Caribbean plant based gastronomy and food sovereignty.
 At LREP, she focuses on our Communications and Research work.
-Ysanet enjoys resting, self & community care, surfing, and growing food.
+Ysanet enjoys raising her daughter, resting, self & community care, surfing, and growing food.

 Administrative Assistant